PTC-Education/DX-Resources/README.md

 # DX-Resources
 A collection of PTC Academic Digital Transformation resources

 This is a collection of learning materials and solutions that illustrate how to leverage PTC (and open source) Digital Trasnformation technologies for Academic and IIoT applications.
-These resources are organized by the primary fundamental objective/technology involved in each:
+These resources are organized by the primary fundamental objective involved in each:
 * Product Design (CAD)
 * Digital Twin (IoT or AR)
 * Digital Thread (PLM)
+Within each objective, solutions are next organzied by the primary technology involved.

 # Product Design (CAD)
 ## PTC Creo Parametric